codecraftingtools/codecraftingtools.github.io/_sources/design.rst.txt

 Deferred Execution
-  Sometimes it is useful for a component to request that a code segment be executed at some unspecfied time in the future.
+  Sometimes it is useful for a component to request that a code segment be executed at some unspecified time in the future.
 This is a way for components to voluntarily yield the processor to other components (cooperative multitasking).